Cleobury History, Family Crest & Coats of Arms

 Some of the first settlers of this family name or some of its variants were: William Clobery, who came to America in 1634.

-- Stephen Cleobury CBE (b.
-1948), English organist and conductor, brother of Nicholas Cleobury
+- Sir Stephen John Cleobury CBE (1948-2019), English organist and music director of the Choir of King's College, Cambridge, brother of Nicholas Cleobury

 - Nicholas Cleobury (b.
 1950), English conductor, Assistant Organist of Chichester Cathedral (1971-1972)